As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 | Ranger 4+2 Plus | 6 (4+2) | $11,595 | 4 forward + 2 rear facing |

 The D5 Ranger 4 Plus at $9,595 is the model we recommend for most neighborhood and street-legal buyers.
 It hits the sweet spot of features, seating, and price.
-The Plus package adds Apple CarPlay, Android Auto, the LED soundbar, and a backup camera.
+Evolution markets the Plus package with a 9-inch multifunction touchscreen, backup camera, LED lighting, premium soundbar, and CarPlay/Android Auto compatibility, but its official page says those phone-integration features may be dealer-specified or offered separately.

 | Model | Seats | MSRP | Key Difference |